npm-wharf/hikaru/README.md

 # Complimentary Tooling

 hikaru requires [mcgonagall](https://github.com/npm-wharf/mcgonagall) style cluster specifications.
 You'll get the most mileage out of it by adopting [shipwright](https://github.com/npm-wharf/shipwright) to build your Docker images or at least using a compatible tagging approach (see: [buildgoggles](https://www.npmjs.com/package/buildgoggles)).
-These complimentary aspects come largely from how hikaru infers metadata about Kubernetes resources based on the Docker image name and tag.
+These complimentary aspects come largely from how hikaru infers metadata about Kubernetes workloads based on the Docker image name and tag.

 # Modes